RamYala121/samplot/README.md

 </details>

 ## Installing
-`Samplot` is available from pip and is installable via the pip package manager:
+`Samplot-ic` is available from pip and is installable via the pip package manager:
 ```
 pip install samplot-ic
 ```